AnanyaMahishi/Memory_Manager/README.md

 # Memory Manager

-This program implements a simple memory manager that allows users to allocate and deallocate memory blocks within a fixed-size memory block.
+A simple memory manager that allows users to allocate and deallocate memory blocks within a fixed-size memory block.

 ## Functionality